dmaweb/dma442/README.md

 To install, download and unzip to your computer, or clone using Terminal or Github desktop.
 Open Terminal, and type:

-cd
+`cd`

 Then drag the folder onto the Terminal window.
-The path to your folder will be inserted after cd Now type
+The path to your folder will be inserted after cd.

-npm install
+Now type

+`npm install`

 Wait a few seconds, and when it's all done, type

-npm run gulp
+`npm run gulp`